Foundational Thinking For Creating Good Behavior In Dogs Part 2

 We not only experience classical conditioning every single day, but we have all had experiences that show us that associations can be changed.
 Example: lets say every time my phone rings it’s terrible news.
 Someone breaks the news that my friend died.
 My boss is calling because I forgot I said I’d work today and she’s pissed.
 My doctor calls to say that lump needs a biopsy.
 My judgmental relative calls to “say hi” but spends the whole time complaining that I never call, and then criticizes my mother the way she always does.
 My vet calls and gives me bad news about Otis’ blood work, etc. When that phone rings, my heart sinks.
 “What is it now?”
 That heart-sinking feeling is not voluntary.
 It’s an emotional response to the sound of the ringing phone.
 Then, what if suddenly each phone call I get is great news.
 A long lost friend calls me and we reconnect and chat and laugh together.
 My vet called and said it was a mistake and Otis is actually fine.
 I get a call that my biopsy is benign.
 Someone calls saying they’ll buy the thing I posted for sale and I suddenly will have some cash in my pocket.
 The dream job I interviewed for is mine!
 Now each time the phone rings, I’ve started to have a little emotional lift in my chest, and a little intake of breath.
 “Ooh!
 Who can it be?” says my subconscious.
 I couldn’t have felt that happy little lift in my heart because someone told me to.
 So, creating a positive association, over and over, with something that I used to feel uncomfortable with can truly change the way I feel about that thing.
 Now I don’t feel I have to swear when the phone rings, which brings us to the barking analogy: “If I feel that the presence of a dog predicts bad things, I will bark at it to keep it away.
 If I then feel (as a result of lots of repetition) that the sight of a dog at a distance predicts only good things will happen and I feel no threat to my safety, I will not feel the need to bark at it.”
 This clever owner will also use operant conditioning (rewarding a good choice making it likely I’ll try to make that choice again and again) and reward that quiet dog when he could have barked and didn’t.
 She might also start to ask for behaviors that help him deal with the situation like “Watch Me” and reward those behaviors frequently.
 So, creating the simple association between “dog in view” and “cheese” can have powerful effects, and eventually that dog can be asked to be closer to other dogs and still be able to hold it together, gaining confidence around other dogs, becoming more relaxed in their relative presence, and also gaining confidence in his owner to manage his space.
 It works.

-So this is why positive trainers get so upset when they see someone like Cesar Milan “training” a reactive dog, using punishment almost exclusively with reactive dogs and qualifying every undesirable dog behavior to the concept of dominance.
+So this is why positive trainers get so upset when they see someone like Cesar Milan or other dominance based trainers “training” a reactive dog: They almost exclusively use punishment with reactive dogs and they see every undesirable dog behavior through the lens of “dominance” or “alpha” behavior.
 Not only do positive reinforcement trainers know there are other methods that aside from being kinder, can also help to change their dog’s perception of the stimulus, but they realize that punishment can create a greater negative association with the stimulus than they even had before.
 Remember, someone’s fear of spiders isn’t a voluntary reaction, and no amount of shoving spiders into their face, or slapping them when they see a spider will help at all to make that fear of spiders go away, even if they can learn to suppress their screams to avoid a slap.
 It will only work to deepen their agitation about a spider’s presence.
 (And there will always be a distinct possibility that the sudden sight of a spider will make them scream anyway if they’re unprepared).